 A notorious case was the 2013 Bangladesh clothing factory disaster, where workers with no rights were ordered back into a substandard building which then collapsed, killing 1300 mostly women and children.
 This factory was one of many supplying major Australian retailers.

 Fair trade agreements with enforceable workers’ rights would be one way to curb this downward spiral and ensure workers’ rights are enforced across borders.
-However, it is unlikely the RCEP will contain enforceable protections for workers.
+But the RCEP so far has no chapter on enforceable workers' rights.

 - Time for progressive fair trade policies, Dr Patricia Ranald, Sydney Morning Herald, January 2017